Bioheat Heating Oil

 What about the bigger picture?

 Using bioheat supports our domestic economy, reduces our dependence on foreign oil and enhances our national security.
 A typical household using B20 bioheat reduces CO2 emissions by 15% and particulate pollution by 20% -- emitting 3,200 lbs. less CO2 annually.
 Environmentally, using bioheat significantly decreases emissions of greenhouse gases and particulate matter that contribute to lung disease and cancer.
 Bioheat can be part of the solution to a global problem and an anchor for the future.
+That is why joining our bioheat Co-op is so important.

 What about the cost?

-The cost of bioheat is running slightly higher than the cost of the Co-op pricing for No.2 home heating oil.
+The cost of bioheat heating oil is running higher than the cost of the Co-op pricing for No.2 home heating oil.
 You can expect to pay a price that would be close to the price of oil if you were not in the Co-op.
 The industry is confident that demand as well as a heightened sense of responsibility and environmental stewardship, the cost of bioheat continues to become more competitive.
 With all energy costs rising, a B20 blend reflects the increase of petrodiesel also.
 Contact the Citizen's Oil Co-op to find out what current prices are for bioheat.

 What towns are being served?